dotnet/AspNetCore.Docs/aspnetcore/tutorials/build-your-first-blazor-app.md

 ## Component parameters

 Components can also have parameters.
-Component parameters are defined using public properties on the component class decorated with `[Parameter]`.
+Component parameters are defined using public properties on the component class with the `[Parameter]` attribute.
 Use attributes to specify arguments for a component in markup.

 1. Update the component's `@code` C# code:

-   * Add a `IncrementAmount` property decorated with the `[Parameter]` attribute.
+   * Add a public `IncrementAmount` property with the `[Parameter]` attribute.
    * Change the `IncrementCount` method to use the `IncrementAmount` when increasing the value of `currentCount`.

    *Pages/Counter.razor*: